ThomZenTury/OSC-Vimix-UI/README.md

 PLEASE BE AWARE that this template is still WIP.
 Known failures at the moment:
 - connecting clients from different devices does not automatically load the client.json.
-Either load the file manually on your device cia the O-S-C toolbar or wait a few dayys until this is fixed
+Either load the file manually on your device via the O-S-C toolbar or wait a few days until this is fixed
 - snycing is messed up when connecting to clients -> same reason as above